ismms-himc/cellranger-aws-pipeline-docs/10x_Experimental_Scenarios.md

 * **Seq-Run-FASTQ Set**: a set of FASTQs that have been de-multiplexed from a single BCL file that give data for a single indexed sequencing library (e.g. a single GEX or ADT library).
 This set consists of lane- and read-specific FASTQs.

-* **sequencing libraries**: the end product(s) from a 10x chip lane.
+* **Library (Sequencing Library)**: the end product(s) from a 10x chip lane.
 A single 10x lane can produce a single (e.g. GEX) or multiple sequencing libraries (e.g. GEX and VDJ; or GEX, ADT, and HTO).
 These sequencing libraries will either be pooled into a single pooled library and sequenced or run on separate sequencing runs (e.g. as is the case for VDJ and GEX which require different sequencing conditions)

 [Glossary]: #glossary